 The Swedish Civil Contingencies Agency which advised consumers to stash cash in case of a war or cyberattack in 2018, suggested that supermarkets, pharmacies, petrol stations, and health services (those that are most important during an emergency) must be required to accept cash.

 The new law requires banks to ensure that everyone can withdraw cash.
 It does not set a limit to the maximum number of kilometers citizens should have to travel to access an ATM.
 Banks will also needs to offer cash deposit services to businesses but not to consumers.
-The responsibilities may be delegated to a cash management company or a retailer.
+The responsibilities may be delegated to a Management and control of cash in circulation. company or a retailer.

 Growth of Cash in Circulation has been flattening in the UK